Types of EV Charging

 - DC Fast Charging:

-- DC Fast Charging: The fastest type of charging available is DC Fast Charging.
-It can only be done at public charging stations.
+- DC Fast Charging: DC Fast Charging† allows the fastest charging your vehicle can achieve.
+High-power DC Charge Stations are found in public locations.
 If you’re using a DC Fast Charging station, here are some other things to know.

 Finding a Public Charging Station